Edna Moyle: Life

 In 2009 the former legislator and Speaker of the House was made an Officer of the Order of the British Empire (OBE) in the 2009 Queen Elizabeth II Birthday Honours for her contributions to politics in the Cayman Islands.

 Death

-Moyle, 71 died on 21 May 2013 around noon surrounded by her family at the Cayman Islands Hospital.
-She had been suffering from cancer.
+Hon.
+Edna M. Moyle, OBE, JP, 71 died on 21 May 2013 around noon surrounded by her family and friends at the Cayman Islands Hospital.